 Establishing an LLC offshore can provide as additional layer of asset protection over US LLCs.
-This is because the assets, if held in a foreign account in the company name.
+You receive the most protection when you hold the assets in a foreign account in the company name.
 This is because these assets are outside the reach of US courts.
 Plus some foreign jurisdictions have LLC statutes that offer superior asset protection compared to US statutes.

 The Island of Nevis, in particular, enacted favorable LLC laws in 1995.
 A US person, in turn, can use a Nevis LLC plus an offshore bank account or investment account as a way to help protect the funds from domestic lawsuits.
 Alternatively, one can use the company to run a business in the United States.
 Doing the latter is just a matter forming a company and then filing foreign qualification papers in the state where one wishes to operate.

 The Nevis legislature amended the Ordinance in 2015, which further increased the asset protection benefits of a Nevis LLC.
 First of all, Nevis allows single member limited liability companies (SMLLCs).
 Plus they give SMLLCs the same protection as multi-member ones, unlike the majority of US states.
 That is, Nevis law establishes a charging order lien as a creditor’s exclusive remedy.
 So let’s say a creditor attacks a debtor’s ownership interest in a Nevis LLC formation.
 If so, LLC protects the assets that the LLC holds (such as it’s bank and/or brokerage accounts).
 This is the case even if only one person owns it.
 Thus, someone with a judgment against the owner of a Nevis LLC cannot take the LLC nor the assets inside.